LopesX/instabotai/README.md

 ---

-Instagram scraper which scrapes peoples images use machine learning to recognise a face, if face is detected it will repost that photo.
+Instagram scraper which scrapes peoples images use machine learning to recognise a face, if face is detected it will repost, Like and Comment that photo.

 ## Face detection at work on a live webcam